scify/jedai-ui/README.md

 $ mvn clean package
 ```

-You'll find the executable in `{this_project_dir}/target/jedai-ui-{version}-SNAPSHOT.jar`.
+You'll find the executable in `{this_project_dir}/target/jedai-ui-{version}-jar-with-dependencies.jar`.
 Then run it with:
 ```
-$ java -jar target/jedai-ui-{version}-SNAPSHOT.jar
+$ java -jar target/jedai-ui-{version}-jar-with-dependencies.jar
 ```
-If on Linux, make sure the .jar file has permissions to be executed (e.g. with `chmod +x jedai-ui.jar`) and that you are running Java 8 by Oracle, *not* OpenJDK which comes pre-installed in many distributions.
+If on Linux, make sure the .jar file has permissions to be executed (e.g. with `chmod +x jedai-ui.jar`) and that you are running Java 8 and above.